What to do if a flood happens

 - turn off any equipment that uses water (like washing machines and dishwashers)

 - collect the things you need for evacuation

 - stay in a high place with a means of escape

 - avoid walking or driving through flood water

 - call 999 immediately if you are in danger

-When flooding has abated you should:
+When flooding becomes less, you should:

 - beware of sharp objects and pollution in flood water

-- contact your insurance company and ask their advice before starting to clean up if your property or belongings are damaged
+- contact your insurance company immediately and ask their advice before starting to clean up if your property or belongings are damaged

 Health precautions around flooding